otobrglez/otobrglez.github.com/_posts/2014-03-11-3-simple-tips-for-rails-heroku-startup.md

 If you don't have any request to your Heroku instance it will go to "idle".
 Because of the [nature](https://devcenter.heroku.com/articles/dynos) how Heroku works, the app will be feeling really slow and sluggish.
 There are few ways that can solve this.

-1. One way is to scale your daynos, to at least 2.
+1. One way is to scale your dynos, to at least 2.
 Simple.
-But you have to [pay for extra dayno](https://www.heroku.com/pricing).
+But you have to [pay for extra dyno](https://www.heroku.com/pricing).

 2. Second way - and probably the cheapest - is to create another Heroku instance and put a simple script that would periodical trigger requests to your app.
 This will prevent your app from going into idle.